jercoco/QSQF/README.md

-# List of Implementations:
+# QSQF
-Currently, the reimplementation of the DeepAR paper(DeepAR: Probabilistic Forecasting with Autoregressive Recurrent Networks https://arxiv.org/abs/1704.04110) is available in PyTorch.
-More papers will be coming soon.
+This is an implementation of the paper "Nonparametric Probabilistic Forecasting for Wind Power Generation using Quadratic Spline Quantile Function and Autoregressive Recurrent Neural Network"

 ## Authors:
 * **Yunkai Zhang**(<yunkai_zhang@ucsb.edu>) - *University of California, Santa Barbara*